 |Occupational Health and Safety Technicians||9.9%||$50,780|

-Public health majors often go into careers where salaries can range from $60,000 to $114,000.
+Average salaries range from $59,660 to $113,730 (25th to 75th percentile) for careers related to public health.
 This range includes all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.

-Amount of Education Required for Public Health Major Jobs
+Amount of Education Required for Careers Related to Public Health

 Some careers associated with public health require an advanced degree while some may not even require a bachelor’s.
 Whatever the case may be, pursuing more education usually means that more career options will be available to you.